Brown v. Plata: Moving incarcerated people instead of releasing them

 From 2010 to 2012 California's prison population was reduced by 18% while its jail population increased by 12%.
 Additionally, the state run probation system dropped by 46% while the county run parole population increased by 34%.
-All told, prison realignment resulted in the largest drop in California's prisoner population since Governor Ronald Reagan released 34% of inmates.
+All told, prison realignment resulted in the largest drop in California's prisoner population since the 34% of inmates population between 1969 and 1976.

 Population reduction

 California met the initial court imposed benchmarks.
-The state released a white paper on "The Future of California Corrections" known as “The Blueprint” which planned on seeking the kind of order modification Justice Kennedy had anticipated.
+The state released a white paper on "The Future of California Corrections" known as "The Blueprint" which planned on seeking the kind of order modification Justice Kennedy had anticipated.
 Governor Jerry Brown then announced that the prison crisis had been resolved, terminated his emergency powers, and asked to modify the court order.
 The three-judge court refused any modification, threatening to hold the governor in contempt of court.
 Judge Reinhardt even appended to his opinion a table of state laws, including appropriation limits, that were now "waived" so that the governor could obey his order.

 California applied for a stay of the order from the Supreme Court.
 The Supreme Court denied the stay without comment.
 However, Justice Alito would have granted the stay and Justice Scalia even wrote a dissent, joined by Justice Thomas.
 Scalia largely quotes his dissent to the Court's earlier opinion, noting that he had correctly predicted that the three-judge court would be unwilling to modify its order.
-He derides that, "The bluff has been called, and the Court has nary a pair to lay on the table."

 Nevertheless, California failed to meet the three-judge court's deadline and needed to be granted another extension until February 2016.
 The California electorate further reduced defined felonies by passing California Proposition 47 (2014).

 The state must still submit monthly updates to the Three Judge Court regarding population reduction and other efforts to implement the decision.
 As of the last update on May 9, 2018, the prison population was at 134.7% of its design capacity.
-114,618 inmates are in state institutions, while 3,553 inmates are in out of state facilities as of May 9, 2018.
+114,618 inmates are in in-state institutions, while 3,553 inmates are in out-of-state facilities as of May 9, 2018.
 The final update of 2017 reported 114,813 inmates in state institutions, with 4,315 in out of state facilities.